pulumi/terraform-provider-aws/website/docs/r/s3_access_point.html.markdown

 The following arguments are optional:

 * `account_id` - (Optional) The AWS account ID for the owner of the bucket for which you want to create an access point.
-Defaults to automatically determined account ID of the Terraform AWS provider.
+Defaults to automatically determined account ID of the provider.
 * `policy` - (Optional) A valid JSON document that specifies the policy that you want to apply to this access point.
 * `public_access_block_configuration` - (Optional) Configuration block to manage the `PublicAccessBlock` configuration that you want to apply to this Amazon S3 bucket.
 You can enable the configuration options in any combination.
 Detailed below.
 * `vpc_configuration` - (Optional) Configuration block to restrict access to this access point to requests from the specified Virtual Private Cloud (VPC).
 Detailed below.